Corvette C3 Restomod vs. Original

 Restomods, on the other hand, allow for personalization.
 Owners might choose custom paint jobs, aftermarket wheels, or subtle body modifications like modern LED lighting.
 While these tweaks can enhance the car’s appearance, they deviate from its historical authenticity.

-Corvette C3 restomod
+Another Corvette C3 restomod example

 Comfort and Practicality